mrBrain101/mrBrain101/README.en.md

 <a href="https://t.me/mrBrain_101"><img alt="Static Badge" src="https://img.shields.io/badge/TELEGRAM-%40SKuroptev?style=flat&logo=telegram&color=grey"></a>

 My name is Sergey Kuroptev, and I am a Data Scientist and a Machine Learning enthusiast.<br>
-Here, in the list below and in the various repositories, I am accumulating experience and knowledge while advancing on this unique and extremely interesting (and sometimes challenging) career path.
+Here, in the list below and in the various repositories, I am accumulating experience and knowledge while advancing on this unique and extremely interesting (and sometimes challenging) path.

 - 🌱 I’m currently pursuing several personal projects.
 More details on this later.
 - 📫 You can reach me on my LinkedIn profile page or Telegram ⬆️.